Patent Foramen Ovale

 How is a patent foramen ovale diagnosed?

 - Transthoracic echocardiography.
-This is done on the skin of the chest to see how blood is moving through the heart.
+This test is done on the skin of the chest to see how blood is moving through the heart.

 - Transesophageal echocardiography.
 Ultrasound pictures are taken from the esophagus.

 - Multidetector CT.
 This scan offers another way to see the PFO.

 - Cardiovascular MRI.
 This imaging test also provides another way to see the PFO.

 - Transcranial doppler (TCD).
 This test is an ultrasound.
 It finds bubbles that pass through the heart and into the arteries that supply blood to the brain.

 Healthcare providers often pair these tests with a bubble study.
 In this test, the technician injects saline that has been shaken into a blood vessel.
 The bubbles that occur can then be tracked through the heart with the above imaging tests.

 Sometimes a healthcare provider diagnoses a PFO based on tests that were needed to diagnose some other condition.
 Other times, the provider may be looking for a PFO.
 That might happen, for example, if they are looking for possible causes of a stroke.